 "Because of methyl iodide's high volatility and water solubility, broad use of this chemical in agriculture will guarantee substantial releases to air, surface waters and groundwater, and will result in exposures to many people," dozens of scientists wrote to the U.S. Environmental Protection Agency before the chemical was approved by the federal government in 2007.

-More recent studies commissioned by state regulators turned up equally dire warnings about the potential threat to public health and, in some cases, the lack of knowledge about what the chemical might
+More recent studies commissioned by state regulators turned up equally dire warnings about the potential threat to public health and, in some cases, the lack of knowledge about what the chemical might do.

 "Based on the data available, we know that methyl iodide is a highly toxic chemical and we expect that any anticipated scenario for the agricultural or structural fumigation use of this agent would result in exposures to a large number of the public and thus would have a significant adverse impact on the public health," a committee of scientists commissioned to review the pesticide for use in California reported in February.